-To flourish Villa’s narrow midfield requires Cafu and Roberto Carlos at full-back, not two lads out of the Football League, and as Lowton and Bennett tired Villa increasingly thumped long balls which Carragher and Daniel Agger dealt with easily.
+To flourish, Villa's narrow midfield requires Cafu and Roberto Carlos at full-back, not two lads out of the Football League, and as Matt Lowton and Joe Bennett tired, they increasingly thumped long balls which Carragher and Daniel Agger dealt with easily.
 This was when the lack of experience showed.
-Rodgers was talking about Gerrard, but might easily have been pin-pointing Villa’s weakness when he said: “As a manager you want balance in the squad.
+Rodgers was talking about Gerrard, but might easily have been pin-pointing Villa's weakness when he said: "As a manager you want balance in the squad.
 You want players for tomorrow but it is vital you have players for today.
 Gerrard has huge experience and there were moments in the second half when he was organising the team, being vocal, being the leader.
-You need that.”
+You need that."

 Villa, however, have made a policy decision to go with youth this season in the hope that it will pay off in the long-term.
 "That's always been the remit," confirmed Lambert, "you have to be big enough and brave enough to keep going."
 Lambert is, but what about his owner?
 All the evidence suggests Randy Lerner will stick with his manager, and it would be unfair not to given his budget restraints, but no one thought Martin O'Neill at risk.
 Both managers professed themselves shocked at events at Sunderland with Lambert adding: "Nobody is safe."